A. Employee Benefits

 8.1.1 Eligibility.
 All status employees who enroll in the Long-Term Disability plan are eligible to apply for the benefit (see USY V.A.4.3).
 An individual may not receive Long-Term Disability income concurrently with income from a USNH Retirement Plan, Separation Incentive Plan or a USNH Early Retirement Plan.

 8.1.2 Description.
 If an employee is approved for Long-Term Disability, the plan provides income, as described in the flexible benefit plan choices and coordinated with Social Security and Workers' Compensation payments as applicable, and continues certain benefits as outlined in USY V.A.8.1.4.
-An employee who is unable to work their regular schedule for an extended period (more than six months) due to an illness or injury may apply through USNH Human Resources to the disability insurance carrier for the benefit.
+An employee who is unable to work their regular schedule for an extended period (more than six months) due to an illness or injury may be eligible to transition to Long Term Disability through the insurance carrier for the benefit.
 The carrier makes the determination whether medical documentation supports an individual's inability to work, based on the plan's provisions.

 8.1.2.1 Waiting period.
 There is a six-month waiting period from the onset of a disabling illness or injury that requires the individual's absence from work until the beginning of Long-Term Disability income.
-After a three-month absence from work, an employee must apply to USNH Human Resources for the Long-Term Disability benefit.
 During the waiting period, salary continuance is dependent on applicable leave policies.
-(See Earned Time/Sick Pool, USY V.A.4.9; Sick Leave, USY V.A.4.11; Interim Disability Leave, USY V.A.4.12).
+(See Short Term Disability USY V.A.4.14; Interim Disability Leave USY V.A.4.21).

 8.1.3 Position Status.
 An employee's position is held for a time period not to exceed the six-month waiting period, except in cases of Workers' Compensation.
 When an employee is placed on Long-Term Disability, the individual's position is no longer held.
 While employment is terminated, certain benefits may continue as outlined below.